ProgrammingError/commit-bot/README.md

 # Commit-Bot

-This is a Github Commit Bot By SpeedX
-This could get you a lot of fake contributions by fake commits At A Great Speed!!!
+This is a Github Commit Bot By SpeedX And modded by ERROR This could get you a lot of fake contributions by fake commits At A Great Speed!!!

 This Script is Only For Educational Purposes